UNINETTSigma2/documentation/README.md

 ## How to contribute changes

-We recommend to never commit changes to the `master` branch.
-Consider the `master` branch to be a read-only copy of the public documentation.
+We recommend to never commit changes to the `main` branch.
+Consider the `main` branch to be a read-only copy of the public documentation.
 Always create a new branch before changing anything.